Generic name: pembrolizumab [ PEM-broe-LIZ-ue-mab ]

 What other drugs will affect Keytruda?

 Other drugs may interact with pembrolizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 More about Keytruda (pembrolizumab)

 - Pricing & coupons

 - Drug images

 - Side effects